cascio/dopecheddar/README.md

 # dopecheddar

-dopecheddar is a python based automation tool for distributing personally curated electronic music content
+dopecheddar is a python based automation tool for distributing electronic music content personally curated by Michael Cascio